 American freelancers who live in a country that the US doesn’t have a Totalization Agreement with may have to pay social security taxes twice on the same income, to the US and in their country of residence.
 There is a way round this though, which involves setting up an LLC in a country that only taxes income earned in that country (such as Belize), and then having the freelancer’s client pay the LLC, and the LLC pay the freelancer a salary.
 In this scenario, the freelancer is employed by a foreign LLC, rather than self-employed, so self-employment taxes no longer apply.

-Two points worth mentioning regarding this arrangement though: firstly, not paying US social security taxes may affect the freelancer’s future social security entitlement, and secondly, the LLC should be set up by an expat tax specialist, to ensure that it is done properly and includes an employment contract (between the new LLC and the freelancer) and that US corporation tax filing requirements are fulfilled.
+Two points are worth mentioning regarding this arrangement though: first, not paying US Social Security taxes may affect the freelancer’s future Social Security entitlement, and second, the LLC should be set up by an expat tax specialist, to ensure that it is done properly and includes an employment contract (between the new LLC and the freelancer) and that US corporation tax filing requirements are fulfilled.

-US tax filing for American freelancers living abroad can be complex, fulfilling all filing requirements while minimizing US tax liability.
+US tax filing for American freelancers living abroad can be complex, ensuring that they fulfill all their filing requirements while minimizing US tax liability.
 As such, we strongly recommend that American expat freelancers consult a US expat tax specialist, as they are likely to save you a lot more money than they cost.
-Finally, American Freelancers who are behind on their US tax filing are able to catch up using the IRS Streamlined Procedure amnesty program.
+Finally, American freelancers who are behind on their US tax filing are able to catch up using the IRS Streamlined Procedure amnesty program.